 These foods are similar to those that constitute a healthy diet except for high calories and protein.
 Animal-based foods are more protein-dense than plant-based foods.
 They provide more protein per calorie and are more digestible.
 In addition, they supply all the essential amino acids, while plant-based proteins can lack some essential amino acids.

-Research suggests that consuming a sufficient amount of proteins following the hours of strength training can positively influence muscular gains.
+Research suggests that consuming sufficient proteins following hours of strength training can positively influence muscular gains.

-Make sure your diet has plenty of whole grains, healthy fats, and nutrient-rich vegetables and fruits.
-Dairy can also be a great match to muscular growth as it releases IGF-1.
+Ensure your diet has plenty of whole grains, healthy fats, and nutrient-rich vegetables and fruits.
+Dairy can also be an excellent match for muscular growth as it releases IGF-1.

 Workout Summary

-The advanced workout plan is diligently designed to target each muscle group once a week to take your training up a notch.
+The advanced workout plan targets each muscle group once a week to take your training up a notch.
 It is appropriate for bodybuilders with at least one year of experience.
 Studies have conclusively reported that it's crucial to place metabolic stress on the muscles and place them under tension for maximum gains, which is the focal point of this workout plan.

-This plan will help you overcome all the deficiencies in your current diet plan and progressively lead you towards your fitness goals.
+This plan will help you overcome all the deficiencies in your current diet plan and progressively lead you toward your fitness goals.

 Main Goal |